h15200/challenge/hideaki_notes.md

+## To start

+npm install
+npm start
+click on "cheat" or "super cheat"
+"cheat" will iterate 100 times (sped up) under regular rules "super cheat" will not end

 ## Finished Tasks
-- Get very high level understanding of the implementation of the game
+- Get high level understanding of the implementation of the game
 - Figure out what the key files are
 - make new SuperPacman.ts file
 - swap PacmanStore to point to an instance of SuperPacman instead of Pacman, test behavior